-“Geez Louise!" said no one recently.
-“Jiminy Cricket!" said my 90-year-old grandmother last week.
-Every language has its share of outmoded words and expressions; old-timey phrases that were once “da bomb," and are now totally “old hat."
-(Note: If you haven’t already figured out that “da bomb" and “old hat" aren’t cool anymore, then you’re me.)
+“Geez Louise!” said no one recently.
+“Jiminy Cricket!” said my 90-year-old grandmother last week.
+Every language has its share of outmoded words and expressions; old-timey phrases that were once “da bomb,” and are now totally “old hat.”
+(Note: If you haven’t already figured out that “da bomb” and “old hat” aren’t cool anymore, here’s your clue.)

-In today’s fast-paced, youth-obsessed culture, it seems the shelf-life for words only gets shorter.
-Just when you’ve finally gotten the hang of the “OMGs" and the “Whatevs," the cruel hand of time swoops in to deem the word “vintage," and therefore usable only in ironic (or historical) contexts.
-Need a good litmus for gauging the “currentness" of a word?
-Why, just mention the word casually to any teenager or young adult; if he smiles and replies earnestly "Riiiggghhhttt!?" you’re in the clear.
-If, however, the teenager shows signs of being possessed, violently rolling his eyes and grunting like a wild animal, you know the word has had its day.
+In today’s fast-paced, youth-obsessed culture, it seems the shelf-life for words is only getting shorter.
+Just when you’ve finally gotten the hang of the “OMGs” and the “whatevs,” the cruel hand of time swoops in to deem the word vintage, and therefore usable only in ironic (or historical) contexts.

-Despite the potential for sounding uncool, there are actually a great many of us itching to speak — and hear — the words of yesteryear; a group whose love for a good ol’ “Whoops a Daisy" or a gob smacked “Golly Gee!" knows no bounds.
+Despite the potential for sounding uncool, there are actually a great many of us itching to speak — and hear — the words of yesteryear.
+A group whose love for a good ol’ “Whoops a Daisy” knows no bounds.
 And for those of us interested in learning German, the language offers more than its fair share of out-of-fashion-but-interesting, cryptic-but-beautiful, bizarre-but-super-fun words.
-Here are 9 of our favorite vintage German words you’re unlikely to find in your daily German lesson.
+As you learn German, keep in mind these 9 of our favorite vintage German words you’re unlikely to find in your daily German lesson.

 1. Bauchpinseln (to flatter someone)